Minimise the environmental impact of logistics operations

 This standard is about minimising the environmental impact of

 logistics operations.
-It includes monitoring the environmental impact and identifying ways to minimise that impact.
+It includes considering the environmental impact and identifying ways to minimise that impact.
 It also includes monitoring energy efficiency and reducing, re-using and recycling materials.

 Performance criteria